-- Duties

-- Responds to disaster incidents

-- Reports to Incident command

-- Procedures

-- Receives emergency reports by radio/telephone or orally

-- Instructs the disaster officials to respond to incidents

-- Places department heads on standby
+- Receives emergency reports by radio/telephone or orally - Instructs the disaster officials to respond to incidents - Places department heads on standby

 12.10.
 Chief Municipal Traffic Department and Law Enforcement

 Identifies specific hazards and vulnerability relating to the core function of the department and/or priority disaster risks for the department.